-- Create a copy of all evaluation materials for his/her records. - Submit all required materials on CANVAS with necessary signatures to the DCE by the deadline given.
+- Submit all required course materials on CANVAS and EXXAT as directed by DCE.
 Materials submitted after the deadline will result in an "Unsatisfactory" grade and a delay in the transmission of completion notices.
-To remove unsatisfactory grade, the student must re-register for the course. - Attend midterm and post LCE Review and Reflection Forums for feedback and clarifications. - Complete Course Survey at the end of the second year for SCEs and at the end of the final year for LCEs. - Attend Program focus groups to provide overall feedback at the end of the final LCE.
+To remove an unsatisfactory grade, the student must re-register for the course. - Attend post LCE Review and Reflection Forums for feedback and clarifications where applicable and as directed by DCE. - Complete Course Survey at the end of the second year for SCEs and at the end of the final year for LCEs. - Attend Program focus groups to provide overall feedback at the end of the final LCE.